Algaecide Treatment in Port Richey, FL: The Key to Long-Term Paver Protection

 1. Deep Cleaning and Pressure Washing the Surface

-- Algae, mold, and mildew buildup in shaded areas
+Algae, organic growth, and mildew from shaded areas

-- Organic debris like pollen, leaves, and soil tracked from nearby landscaping
+Organic debris such as pollen, leaves, and soil

-- Salt and mineral residue from sea breezes and irrigation spray common in coastal Port Richey
+Salt and mineral residue from irrigation and coastal air

 2. Application of Algaecide

-We apply a broad-spectrum algaecide treatment formulated to eliminate algae, mold, and mildew at the root level.
-Our technicians:
+We apply a broad-spectrum algaecide designed to eliminate organic growth at the root level.

-This step is essential for slowing regrowth and maintaining longer-lasting results between cleanings.
+This step is essential for slowing regrowth and improving long-term results.

 3. Rinsing the Surface